home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ### To add a new device using the iOS Companion app

-This guide describes how to add a new device that has never been added to your network before.
+This guide describes how to add a new device.
 This will use the Bluetooth connection of your phone to add the device.

 1. Open The Home Assistant app on your phone.
 2. Go to {% my integrations title="**Settings** > **Devices & services**" %}.